Cray-HPE/docs-csm/upgrade/Validate_CSM_Health_During_Upgrade.md

 - Before performing the health validation, be sure that at least 15 minutes have elapsed since the CSM services were upgraded.
 This allows the various Kubernetes resources to initialize and start.
-- If the site does not use UAIs, then skip UAS and UAI validation.
-If UAIs are used, then before validating UAS and UAI, first validate any products that configure UAS (such as Cray Analytics and Cray Programming Environment); the procedures for this are beyond the scope of this document.
-Failures in UAI creation that result from incorrect or incomplete installation of these products will generally take the form of UAIs stuck in `waiting` state, trying to set up volume mounts.
 - Although it is not recommended, the [Booting CSM `barebones` image](../operations/validate_csm_health.md#5-booting-csm-barebones-image) test may be skipped if all compute nodes are active running application workloads.